We use cookies for behaviour analytics. Learn more

 ◆ Selective ↓

 Saab is one of Europe's most compelling defence businesses — and one of the most difficult to initiate at current valuations.
-Saab's revenue grew 284% from 2021 to 2025, driven by Gripen E/F export success, air defence system deployments in Central Europe (including a recent system deployed to Poland), drone and missile developments under the Kongsberg partnership, and Sweden's Total Defence 2025–2030 uplift.
-Midteens revenue growth is projected for 2026–2028.
-Saab's planned spin-off of its maritime business (April 2026) narrows the focus to pure-play defence.
+Q1 2026 delivered organic sales growth of 23.6% with EBIT up 32%, and a record order backlog of SEK 274 billion; all business areas posted double-digit growth, led by Surveillance.
+Momentum is underpinned by Gripen E/F export campaigns (active discussions with Canada, Ukraine, and Portugal), GlobalEye interest (France, NATO, Germany, Poland), and Sweden's Total Defence 2025–2030 uplift, and management upgraded its medium-term organic growth target to ~22% CAGR through 2027.
 The constraint to a higher conviction rating is entirely one of entry timing.
-After a 284% revenue run and an extraordinary stock re-rating, Saab's forward P/E of approximately 30× implies that much of the secular thesis has already been discounted.
-Investors seeking to initiate a position should target weakness below 25–27× forward earnings.
+After a 284% revenue run from 2021 to 2025 and an extraordinary re-rating, Saab's forward multiple (~30×+) implies much of the secular thesis is already discounted, and the T7/Aeronautics programme remains a margin drag.
+Investors seeking to initiate should target weakness below 25–27× forward earnings.

-Post-rally valuation (~30× fwd P/E) implies significant growth already priced in.
+Post-rally valuation (~30×+ fwd P/E) implies significant growth already priced in.
 A Ukraine ceasefire could trigger meaningful multiple compression.
-Monitor for entry opportunity below 27× fwd P/E.
+T7 trainer programme is a persistent Aeronautics margin drag.
+Monitor for entry below 27× fwd P/E.

 HO.PA